 In a word, you'll need to determine whether your SD card's error is due to a logical problem or a physical one.
 For the former, you can try to fix it by yourself, otherwise, you have to ask for help from a trained expert.

 Go to Finder > Applications > Disk Utility, and launch it.
 If you can see your SD card on the left sidebar, that means the SD card is healthy physically.

 In this case, you can try the following solutions one by one to make it work again.

 How do I get my Mac to recognize my SD card?

 As below, we have listed some feasible solutions to fix SD card not working/reading on Mac.
 You don't have to try them all, just work your way down the list until you find the one that works for you:

+If the card reader is working just fine, then you should check the connections.
 First of all, please make sure you insert your SD card properly.
 (The metal contacts must face down and point toward your Mac).
-Secondly, you need to verify the connection.
-You should plug the SD card out from USB port after removing securely form your Mac.
-Then you can test your SD card on a different USB port or use another card reader.
-If you can access the SD card then, there is definitely a problem with an earlier USB port or card reader.
+Secondly, you can test your SD card on a different card reader.
+If you can access the SD card then, it should be the card reader that has a problem.

 Whether the issue is related to networking, graphics, slow performance, or faulty programs, a simple reboot can fix a computer issue 80-90% of the time.
 It also works when external drives are not recognized by macOS.

 When your SD card is not reading on Mac, you can try to remove the SD card and then switch off the Mac.
 Leave it for a few minutes, turn it back on, and try again.